ajvincent/es-membrane/projects/search-references/THEORY.md

 Here, we're firmly in a web browser environment:  `D3` provides tools to build SVG graphs from the output `Dagre` generates, while `Cytoscape` generates canvas elements.

-[I will note I was unsuccessful in using dagre, D3 and Cytoscape my first time.](./source/dagre-tools/README.md)  That's because I was trying too hard to do something quickly.
-This is going to require a bit more study on my part to integrate properly.

 ## How can we use these tools?
 (Approach)

 - Define a special directory, `reference-spec`, for ECMAScript standard-compliant code plus the `searchReferences()` function to live in.